-This lesson explores Spanish prepositions of place such as "fuera de" (outside), "bajo" (under), and "alrededor de" (around), with practical examples like "La gorra está fuera de lugar" and "Los calcetines están bajo la cama."
-It highlights key combinations like "al" (a + el) and "del" (de + el) to express precise locations.
+This lesson covers Spanish prepositions of place like "fuera de" (outside of), "bajo" (under), and "alrededor de" (around).
+You'll learn how to express locations and spatial relationships, including key combinations like "al" (a + el) and "del" (de + el).

 1. Some prepositions of place are always accompanied by "de".